echoesactiii/docker-whmcs/README.md

 sudo docker exec -t -i <CONTAINER_NAME> /usr/bin/pull
 ```
 ### Install Extra Modules
-If you wish to install extras at boot time, such as extra php modules you can specify this by adding the DEBS flag, to add multiple packages you need to space separate the values:
+If you wish to install extras at boot time, such as extra php modules you can specify this by adding the RPMS flag, to add multiple packages you need to space separate the values:
 ```
-sudo docker run --name nginx -e 'DEBS=php5-mongo php-json" -p 8080:80 -d richarvey/nginx-php-fpm
+sudo docker run --name nginx -e ‘RPMS=php-snmp php-pspell” -p 8080:80 -d TheKatastrophe/nginx-php-fpm
 ```
 ### Templating
 This container will automatically configure your web application if you template your code.
 For example if you are linking to MySQL like above, and you have a config.php file where you need to set the MySQL details include $$_MYSQL_ENV_MYSQL_DATABASE_$$ style template tags.